Hamo45746/Shared-MARL-Env/README.md

 # 8/07/2024
+## Potential Environment Improvements
+Make more training maps \
+Cut observations at buildings \
+Observation map at the end of simulation to show full observed / discovered area \
+Ensure Task Allocation and Continuous agents can intergrate together \
+Create interface doc \
+Gazebo integration \

 ## Current banches:
 Main, env2, pygame-rendering, Modular, broken-observations: Stages of development for the final environment. \
 Temporary: Current working environment, training with stable baselines3 \